Seven Days Following the Great Migration: A Serengeti Safari Journal

 Day 5: Balloon Safari

-Hot air balloon departure at 5:15AM.
-I'd booked through Serengeti Balloon Safaris — $550/person, 1-hour flight including champagne bush breakfast.
+Hot air balloon departure at 5:15AM, booked through Serengeti Balloon Safaris — $550/person, 1-hour flight including a champagne bush breakfast.

-The balloon launched in darkness.
-As we rose, the first light hit the plains below — gold spreading across an ocean of grass.
-From 300 meters, I could see migration herds stretching to the horizon.
-The shadow of our balloon rippled across thousands of animals.
+The balloon launches in darkness.
+As it rises, the first light hits the plains below — gold spreading across an ocean of grass.
+From 300 meters, migration herds stretch to the horizon, and the shadow of the balloon ripples across thousands of animals.

-The pilot dipped low over a section of river.
-Hippos looked up.
-A crocodile basked on a sandbar.
-Then we climbed again, and the Serengeti unfolded in every direction — flat, infinite, alive.
+The pilot dips low over a section of river.
+Hippos look up.
+A crocodile basks on a sandbar.
+Then the balloon climbs again, and the Serengeti unfolds in every direction — flat, infinite, alive.

-The champagne breakfast afterward was elaborate — eggs, bacon, fresh fruit, pastries, sparkling wine on white linen under an acacia tree.
-But I couldn't eat much.
-I was still processing what I'd seen from the air.
-The scale of the migration — genuinely millions of animals moving across an ecosystem — only makes sense from above.
+The champagne breakfast afterward is elaborate — eggs, bacon, fresh fruit, pastries, sparkling wine on white linen under an acacia tree.
+You may not eat much.
+The scale of the migration — genuinely millions of animals moving across an ecosystem — only makes sense from above, and it takes a while to come back down.

 Lowlight: The 5:15AM start.
 Worth it, but brutal.